History of the Sego Lily

 the Sego Lily Center for the Abused Deaf Agency

 Stephanie Lowder Mathis became the Director of the Rural Program in 2007.
-The Sego Lily Center for the Abused Deaf (SLCAD) continued to rely on trained volunteer advocates to support victims and survivors in areas not covered by the Rural Grant, including the Wasatch Front.
-Previous board members who had supported Sego Lily's activities helped Joene Nicolaisen as the volunteer Executive Director until December 2011.
+The Sego Lily Center for the Abused Deaf, with its reliance on trained volunteer advocates, continued to support survivors in areas not covered by the Rural Grant, including the Wasatch Front.
+The dedication of these volunteers, along with the support of previous board members, aided Joene Nicolaisen in her role as the volunteer Executive Director until December 2011.
 In January 2012, Stephanie Lowder Mathis took over as the Executive Director.
-SLCAD has dedicated many hours to protecting the safety of the Deaf community.
+SLCAD, with the invaluable contribution of these volunteers, has dedicated many hours to protecting the safety of the Deaf community.

 You can find additional information on the website of SLCAD at www.slcad.org